reguv760/gatsby-storeytime/README.md

    a.
 Events

-   - Where's the data for these events really coming from or are these just reformatted "blog posts"?
    - Newest / Upcoming / More Info (per event) nested links

    ~~b.
 Create Pages for Donate, Singers, About and Events~~